a-morales/kwm/README.md

 NOTE: The API used to detect which monitor is active does not actually return the correct value unless the monitor has been activated by the user.
 Simply moving the mouse over is not enough for the OSX API to update.
 The user HAS TO CLICK somewhere on the new monitor after mousing oveer for the API to properly return the expected value to *Kwm*.
+In addition to this, a lot of Mac Applications will start at the position they were in previously, and will appear on the wrong monitor.
+This will most likely crash *Kwm* as of now.

 Spaces will eventually get their own padding and gap settings.